-If you have been accused of a DWI, drug offense, domestic violence or any crime, you already know that you are in trouble.
+If you have been accused of a criminal charge like, DWI, a drug charge, domestic violence, white collar crime, or any offense, you already know that you are in trouble.
 You already know that you could go to jail or be fined.
 What you might not know is that you have options and you have rights, regardless of how serious the criminal charges are.

-Make certain you hire a Dallas criminal law attorney who knows what the options are, who can protect your constitutional rights, keep you out of jail and do your talking for you.
+Make certain you hire a criminal defense attorney who knows what the options are, who can protect your constitutional rights, keep you out of jail and do your talking for you.
 You will find that attorney at the Law Offices of Q. Lynn Johnson, PLLC.

 "I recommend Lynn Johnson to anyone who needs a determined, unconditional and understanding attorney.
 Lynn Johnson will go the extra mile to do everything that is possible to achieve a positive outcome to your case."